 organization, the East-West conflict, and North-South issues.

 This course traces the origins of blues from pre-colonial Africa to the present.
 Through repeated, active listening of blues recordings (1912-present), reading a wide selection of works from the foremost scholars of blues, and engaging with in-class discussion, students will gain an in-depth understanding of the blues—i.e., sounds, styles, people, places, compositional processes, traditions, recording and marketing practices, mythology, scholarship, and legacy.
+All aspects of the blues will be examined and analyze through the proper historical and socio-cultural context.

 A survey of Western art from prehistory to the twentieth century.
 In the first half of the semester emphasis is placed on examining art within the producing cultures of ancient Egypt, the Near East, classical Greece and Rome, the Byzantine world, and medieval Europe.
 The second half of the semester emphasizes the development and expansion of Renaissance ideals of art, and the reassessment of these ideals in the Nineteenth and Twentieth Centuries.